sofakid/Skoarcery/README.md

 Install
 =======

-You need the very latest [SuperCollider] (Until 3.7 comes out, that means you will have to build it (do it 3.7 alpha is rad)).
+You need the very latest [SuperCollider 3.7](http://supercollider.github.io/download.html)

 You just need to point SuperCollider at the Skoar folder (that you git cloned) and you're set.